ColinConwell/DeepDive/README.md

 - the [Detectron2](https://github.com/facebookresearch/detectron2) model zoo
 - ISL's [MiDas](https://github.com/isl-org/MiDaS) models, FaceBook's [DINO](https://github.com/facebookresearch/dino) models...

-And many more.
+And more.
 This repository is a work in progress; please cite any issues you encounter.

 ### Installation: